Type: Package

 Description

 Install R packages from CRAN, GitHub, Bioconductor, or local source.
-Automatically respects mirror settings from set_mirror().
+Respects mirror settings from set_mirror().

 Usage